rapejim/homeassistant-mi-heater/README.md

-# homeassistant-mi-heater for zhimi.heater.mc2, zhimi.heater.zb1 and zhimi.heater.za2
+# homeassistant-mi-heater for zhimi.heater.mc2, zhimi.heater.mc2a, zhimi.heater.zb1 and zhimi.heater.za2
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 - Modified component what was not correctly worked in HASS new version.
-- Tested on zhimi.heater.mc2
+- Tested on zhimi.heater.mc2 and zhimi.heater.mc2a
 - Tested on zhimi.heater.zb1
 - Tested on zhimi.heater.za2 (some issues reported.
 If someone has the correct raw codes working, I can integrate)